mv - phpMan

 adjusting the SELinux security context according to the system

-default type for destination files.
+default type for destination files and each created directory.

 An exit status of zero indicates success, and a nonzero value